 What is a growth mindset?

-According to Dr. Tchiki Davis, a growth mindset is the belief that our basic job skills can be fostered and improved upon through dedication and hard work.
-It’s not magic and there’s no secret formula.
+According to wellness content writer and technology consultant Dr. Tchiki Davis, a growth mindset is the belief that our basic job skills can be fostered and improved upon through dedication and hard work.
+It’s not magic and there is no secret formula.

 The good news?
 You can decide to adopt and implement a growth mindset at any point in your life.
 Dweck says that a growth mindset is built on being challenged and values failure as “a heartening springboard for growth and for stretching our existing abilities.”